NaniHazbolatow/conclave-sim/docs/refactoring_plan_consolidated.md

 - `BaseAgent.reflect_on_discussion()`: Generate reflection digests
 - Enhanced stance generation incorporating reflection context
 - Helper methods for data extraction and validation

+### **C. Improve stance prompting
+- currently too verbose and doesnt translate well into the embedder. too much fluff, not enough direct and to the point.

 ## VIII.
 Embedding and Visualization System Upgrades